bbranquinho/skip-the-dishes/README.md

 ### 4.2.
 Basic Architecture

-The following figure shows a basic architecture for the project.
-Some things are omitted for simplicity, like Log (Graylog), Docker Swarm or Kubernetes, Data Analysis, Monitoring, and so on.
+The following figure shows a basic architecture for future developments to improve the project.
+Some things are omitted for simplicity, like Log (Graylog), Container Orchestration (Docker Swarm or Kubernetes), Data Analysis, Monitoring, and so on.

 ![Basic Architecture](https://user-images.githubusercontent.com/1013619/37944917-0263b764-3154-11e8-830c-5644490113f1.png)